ekedonald/HNG-11/Stage-0/README.md

 # Deploying a Static Website on AWS

-The following steps are taken to deploy a static website on AWS:
+The following steps are taken to Deploy a Static Website on AWS:

 ## Prerequisites